 In 1972, the view was that porneia included an action where a married person became “one flesh” with a person to whom he or she was not married, i.e., the reference was to sexual intecourse.
 What was important in this situation?

 One of the ten commandments was, “You must not commit adultery?”
 (Exodus 20:14) This commandment allowed sexual relations between a man and more than one woman.
 But the requirement was that the man must be married to the women with whom he had sexual relations.

 Jesus implied that a Jew could have more than one wife and that he could divorce a wife albeit “out of regards for your hardheartedness.”
 (Matthew 19:8) But now this situation would be changed.
 The important point was not the sexual relations a man had with more than one woman.
-But the important point was marriage as a protection for the children that would be born to such a union.
+But the important point was marriage as a protection for the children that would be born into such a union.
 What can we learn from this?

 We can answer this question with a modern example.
 Why do the Christian Greek Scriptures stress marriage?
 In our modern world, more persons live together with a partner to whom he or she is not married than those who live in wedlock.
 For example, some unmarried couples have written detailed contracts in connection with the rights of each partner, and with a number of things in connection with ownership and inheritance.

 Thus, their relationship is legally regulated and is very similar to a marriage.
 Why cannot Christians accept such a close and legal relationship as comparable and acceptable as a marriage?
 There is one important difference between the mentioned relationships and marriage.
 The two partners have not bound themselves to each other for their entire lives.
 But each partner can just walk away and leave the other without taking any legal steps as is necessary to terminate a marriage.